mikhail-tsir/ShopifyDevInternChallenge/README.md

 ```bash
 sbt run
 ```
+and navigate to `http://localhost:9000`.
 You may be prompted with `Database needs evolution`, in which case you can click `Apply evolution`.

 ### Run tests